BA (Hons) Music

 This module is designed to secure a common foundation of musical literacy.
 Consequently, the primary purpose of the module is to revise or introduce concepts that form the basis of musicianship skills.
 Issues relating to the juxtaposition of consonance and dissonance (tension and release) will be fully explored through analysis and completion of technical exercises and examination of appropriate extracts.
 A similar approach will be adopted in the exploration of rhythmic patterns and the notion of cadence (openness and closure).
 By studying these concepts through both practical application and the examination of appropriate exemplars, the module seeks to encourage critical appraisal and develop powers of self-expression, both verbally and in written form.
 The module develops your understanding of fundamental issues of musical style and aesthetics.

 This module is designed to further develop musical literacy and understanding of musical syntax.
 Concepts relating to the application of melodic and harmonic systems will be explored and the course examines the relevance of such systems in matters of musical form.
-This module is also designed to provide an opportunity for students of music to develop research methodologies appropriate to the consideration of a range of musical issues and styles.
-Focusing on a number of seminal works from the eighteenth to the twentieth century the course examines critical features of musical style and places the range of music studied within an appropriate historical, cultural and aesthetic framework.
+This module is also designed to provide an opportunity for you to develop research methodologies appropriate to the consideration of a range of musical issues and styles.
+Focusing on a number of seminal works from the 18th to the 20th century the course examines critical features of musical style and places the range of music studied within an appropriate historical, cultural and aesthetic framework.
 The course seeks to develop an awareness of the character of the many musical forms and to encourage an understanding of the nature of musical development.

-All music students, whether or not they consider themselves to be potential composers, can deepen their understanding of music by experiencing the processes of composition.
+Whether or not you consider yourself to be potential composers, you can deepen you understanding of music by experiencing the processes of composition.
 Furthermore, the notion of improvisation - 'real-time' composition - is a vital complementary area to foster and, in this respect, a direct route to tap musical intuition is explored.
 During the course of the module, composition and improvisation cross-fertilise each other, and understanding and development is gained through the examination and exploration of a range of different techniques and compositional styles.

 Year two core modules